L-694247

-L-694247 is a somewhat selective 5-HT1D agonist, with a 10-fold greater affinity for the 5-HT1B receptor, and 25-fold greater affinity for the 5-HT1A receptor.
+L-694247 is a selective serotonin 5-HT1B and 5-HT1D full agonist, with similar affinities and activational potencies at these two receptors, about 20- to 25-fold greater affinity for the serotonin 5-HT1D receptor over the serotonin 5-HT1A receptor, and negligible affinity for the serotonin 5-HT1E and 5-HT1F receptors.

 When L-694247 was injected intraventricularly in dehydrated rats, it inhibited water intake.
-Pre-treatment with a 5-HT1D antagonist abolished this effect.
+Pre-treatment with a serotonin 5-HT1D antagonist abolished this effect.
 Administration of L-694,247 to normally hydrated rats had no effect on water intake.

+L-694247 is a 5-substituted tryptamine derivative.